-In what’s expected to be the world’s first energy-positive hotel, the Six Senses Svart is expected to open in Norway in 2024.
+In what’s expected to be the world’s first energy-positive hotel, the Six Senses Svart location is expected to open in Norway in 2024.

 According to Neil Jacobs, CEO of Six Senses, the hotel is “pushing boundaries” of what the destination and the chain can do.
 It currently operates 21 sustainable properties across the globe.
 But Svart will stand out and set a new bar, says Jacobs.